trydave/Mentor4Nepal/README.md

 Being a Grad Student: </br>
 - How to be a Good Graduate Student: https://youtu.be/b-WDNE24UKE </br>

+Geospatial degree: Geomatics engineering is a terminal degree and GIS?RS/GPS are tools.
+There is nothing beyond it.
+Masters or post-grad in GIS/RS are for those who are not from the geomatics background and want to learn these tools to support their research or enhance their analysis skills in a particular domain.
+Repeating the same GIS/RS/WebGIS course is not a good choice.
+It is advised to build a solid foundation in a particular domain such as hydrology, urban planning, environment science, geology/geosciences, coastal/marine, cryosphere, etc. If you are not coming from different undergraduate and graduate programs, a PhD in the geospatial domain is also not very useful in industry or research.

 Job: Job is an aspect of life that should be carefully considered while planning a career and settlement.
 Find the minimum requirements of the targeted job while planning education and career, or else one can be back to the same position with a higher degree in hand.
 Research if you can find a job within 100 km, if not it will get difficult with the distance.
 Read the challenges of recent graduate students https://lnkd.in/gRxaCmWk </br>
 - **WARNING**: Most geospatial jobs in the US require Citizen/Permanent Resident, not F1/J1/H1B.
 Some examples are as follows.
-So, be careful while choosing programs and courses that are Non-STEM like MA Geography and very core geospatial like Geographic Information Sciences and Geospatial Data Science Specialization.
-And dont waste time on applying jobs that require the followings. </br>
+So, be careful while choosing programs and courses that are non-STEM like MA Geography, and very core geospatial like Geographic Information Sciences and Geospatial Data Science Specialization.
+And don't waste time on applying for jobs that require the following. </br>
   - A U.S. citizen or U.S. permanent resident.
   - Expatriate assignments will not be considered.
   - Active Top Secret/SCI Clearance or ability and desire to obtain a clearance.
   - Machine Learning Quality Engineer / Image Analyst position requires being a US citizen.
   - Must have current/active TS/SCI security clearance and be willing and able to obtain CI Polygraph.
   - U.S. Citizenship is required along with the ability to obtain and maintain a U.S. government security clearance.
-- Alternative markets are for a certified geographic information systems professional (GISP: https://www.gisci.org/Students/About-the-Program), professional land surveyor (PLS), or a developer.
+- Alternative markets are for a certified geographic information systems professional (GISP: https://www.gisci.org/Students/About-the-Program), a professional land surveyor (PLS), or a developer.
 The best is developer if you develop your skillset before entering the US or start a license for PLS, GISP, or remote pilot-in-command (RPIC) licenses asap you enter the US.
-The last resort is third-party contractors like KBR, TetraTech or construction companies, etc with talent acquisition/recruitment firms like InSight Global with no benefits for 6 months.
+The last resort is third-party contractors like KBR, TetraTech construction companies, etc. with talent acquisition/recruitment firms like InSight Global with no benefits for 6 months.
-- Divide 3-5 category of jobs you see in the market like Sat Company, PrecAg, Utility, Construction, etc. and adapt your Resume and Cover letter as per these categories.
+- Divide 3-5 categories of jobs you see in the market like Sat Company, PrecAg, Utility, Construction, etc., and adapt your Resume and Cover letter as per these categories.
 - Make details relevant to the job not what you did.
-Remember companies want average long term employee not smart short-term jumpers.
+Remember companies want average long-term employees not smart short-term jumpers.
 - Always add "After selection,..." what you will do if selected that is relevant to the job and what you will try your best to learn.
 - US-based Geospatial jobs https://www.gislounge.com/gis-job-listings/
 - US-based Data Science jobs https://datalab.ucdavis.edu/jobs/ </br>